ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 Use DIBA logo also for the exploit app, but with a little difference to the real app.
 As the logo looks similar to the one of DIBA: An alternative would be to use the same logo as the bank, but with a big red E in the top right corner?

 Check that when cloning the server and starting it for the first time, no server-side data is there.
-I think I just downloaded the server, started it, and went to teh survey and there were more than the three standard messahes listed (?)
+I think I just downloaded the server, started it, and went to the survey and there were more than the three standard messahes listed (?)

-Complete:
+Likewise, when starting the app on a "fresh system", check that the files in shared_prefs are really there when one wants to exploit the vulnerabilities that are based on the shared prefs files.

+The name of the release apps should be:

+- DIBA.apk
+- DIBA-exploit.apk

+Log (Marc):

 - 1: solution adaptations
 - 2: ok